atn832/cel-dart/README.md

     1. [CELParser] converts the CEL code into a CEL tree (a [StartContext]).
     1. Then Parser traverses the CEL tree into an [Expr], which is the actual AST.
     1. Finally Environment wraps the [Expr] into an [Ast].
-1. The user instnatiates a [Program] by passing the Environment and the AST.
+1. The user instantiates a [Program] by passing the Environment and the AST.
 Upon initialization, the Program calls [Planner.plan], which traverses the AST and converts it into an [Interpretable] for later use.
 1. Whenever the user wants to evaluate the Program, they call [Program.evaluate] with some inputs (eg a [Map]), and get a value as a result.
 It evaluates the Interpretable using the inputs into a return value.

 The meat of the code is in [Parser.visit] and [Planner.plan].